redguava/cliniko-api/readme.md

 **APP_VENDOR_EMAIL** is a contact email address for you or your company

-**If your application does not contain a User-Agent that contains the name and valid contact details, it may be blocked.**
+**If your requests do not include a User-Agent that contains a name and valid contact email, future requests may be automatically blocked.**

 Errors
 ------